 It’s always worth tuning in to Donald Macleod’s Composer of the week on BBC Radio 3.
+Even for a Mahler fanatic like me, last week’s programmes (based on the well-trodden theme of his years with Alma) were instructive.

 We all know (don’t we) about Mahler’s settings of Hans Bethge’s embroidered translations of Tang poems for Das Lied von der Erde (composed in 1909 but only performed after his death in 1911).
 In 1910, as he was fêted in New York, the Schirmers [some sources say the Roosevelts] took him and Alma on a visit to an opium den in Chinatown.
 Long before the stereotypes of Fu Manchu and Anna May Wong, this could have been an intriguing encounter.